 A dull ache or soreness in the muscles in front of the ears or near the temples as well as discomfort when biting down could herald the development of TMJ disorder.
 This chronic condition might also cause an abnormal click in one of the joints when chewing.

-If you have noticed any symptoms like this, it’s best to have your TMJ disorder professionally diagnosed by a dentist like Dr. Carl McMillan.
-Once he assesses the severity of the problem he can help you understand an effective treatment strategy.
+If you have noticed any symptoms like this, it’s best to have your TMJ disorder professionally diagnosed by a doctors like Dr. Carl McMillan.
+Once they assesses the severity of the problem they can help you understand an effective treatment strategy.

 This often includes modest lifestyle modifications such as making softer food choices, applying hot or cold packs and performing facial stretching exercises.
 If you don’t experience significant symptom relief in a few weeks Dr. Carl McMillan might recommend a more advanced treatment plan.